PHOTO OF THE MONTH: Great conditions for an Autumn club run.

-CLUB LEAFLET: Click here for a six page leaflet in pdf format.
+CLUB LEAFLET: Click here for our latest six page leaflet in pdf format (revised April 2016).

-* Mystery Bury CC 1891 24 hours Record medal.
-Can you shed light?
-Click here
+* Mystery Bury CC 1891 24 hours Record medal and pre-1900 cycling in Bury Click here

-Bury CTC is an Informal Group belonging to Manchester & District CTC (formerly Manchester DA) - part of the national Cyclists' Touring Club which encompasses six Groups or Sections around Greater Manchester and beyond including neighbours Bolton and Rochdale.
+Bury CTC is an Informal Group belonging to Manchester & District CTC (formerly Manchester DA) - part of the national Cyclists' Touring Club (now known as Cycling UK) which encompasses six Groups or Sections around Greater Manchester and beyond including neighbours Bolton and Rochdale.

 Bury is situated about 9 miles (14.5 km) north of Manchester city centre.
 Great cycling can be had in areas within easy reach, such as the Ribble Valley, Forest of Bowland, the Lancashire Plain, Fylde, Calder Valley, South Pennines, and the lanes of Cheshire.